 M: Okay.

-R: It will be a co-creation process rather than a [13:45 inaudible].
+R: It will be a co-creation process..

 M: Okay and Kaizen is the only agency looking at the risk investments, right, currently for IEOF.

 R: That you will have to check with Ashutosh.

 M: Yeah for the IEOF that is what I understand.
 Was there some kind of I mean you gave me the background and how people got in touch and how it all evolved but was there some kind of prerequisites which Kaizen had to meet in order to be already the record and the work that Kaizen had done was evidence of the credibility of what you could offer.